MTG/essentia/doc/sphinxdoc/models.rst

 EffNet-Discogs
 --------------

-Audio embedding models trained with a contrastive objective using Discogs metadata.
+Audio embedding models trained with a contrastive learning objective using Discogs metadata.
-There are different versions trained to predict artist, label, release, and track similarity as well as a multi-task model trained in all of them simusltaneously.
+There are versions trained on artist, label, release, and track similarity, as well as a multi-task model trained in all of them simusltaneously.
-The main purpose of this models is to produce embeddings suitable for downstream music classification tasks.

 Dataset: In-house dataset annotated with Discogs metadata.